 In early March, Robinson’s family traveled to Washington, D.C., along with civil-rights attorney Ben Crump and a group of activists.
 “No one has been arrested,” Sallamondra Robinson, Shanquella’s mother, said in a news conference held in D.C.
 “The people who knew what happened to my daughter are living their lives.
 They have returned to work and my family is left to wait and wait to beg for answers.”

 Quilla Long, Robinson’s sister, said that the process of trying to get justice for her sister has been frustrating and disheartening.
 “I feel like our government has failed us,” she said.

-Sue-Ann Robinson, an attorney who works with Crump’s firm (and is not related to the Robinson family), said the Mexican government concluded its investigation and sent all the information it had to the U.S. government, but the U.S. government has not done anything.
+Sue-Ann Robinson, an attorney who works with Crump’s firm (and is not related to the Robinson family), said the Mexican government concluded its investigation and sent all the information it had to the U.S. government, but the U.S. government had not done anything.
 “The ball is clearly in the United States’ court,” Sue-Ann Robinson said.

 Sue-Ann Robinson and Crump urged the Biden administration, the State Department, and the Department of Justice to prioritize bringing Shanquella Robinson’s alleged killers to justice and provide the family with updates about the investigation.
-“I plan on talking to the highest levels of our government to say Shanquella Robinson is not irrelevant and you all need to give her the same dignity and respect as any citizen in the United States with merit,” Crump said.
+“I plan on talking to the highest levels of our government to say Shanquella Robinson is not irrelevant and you all need to give her the same dignity and respect as any citizen in the United States would merit,” Crump said.